The King and the Wizard

 For context, global AI inference is estimated at 50-200 GWh/day.
 So eigenpute might be 0.1-0.4% of total AI compute.

-Small.
-But it was 0% two years ago.
+That's small, but it was 0% two years ago.

 Coda